alansuspect/alansuspect-dev/content/blog/bitsy-game-dev-supply-run.md

 ![](/media/If-else.png)

 And I think that's about it.
-I enjoyed playing with bitsy's mechanics more this time - for a simple game maker it actually allows for a lot of experimentation. \[Give it go yourself!\]([https://www.make.bitsy.org/](https://www.make.bitsy.org/))
+I enjoyed playing with bitsy's mechanics more this time - for a simple game maker it actually allows for a lot of experimentation.
+[Give it a go yourself!](https://www.make.bitsy.org/)